Chronotype: Diurnal rhythms

-Gibertini et al. assessed blood levels of the hormone melatonin, finding that the melatonin acrophase (the time at which the peak of a rhythm occurs) was strongly related to circadian type, whereas amplitude was not.
+Gibertini et al. (1999) assessed blood levels of the hormone melatonin, finding that the melatonin acrophase (the time at which the peak of a rhythm occurs) was strongly related to circadian type, whereas amplitude was not.
 They note that morning types evidence a more rapid decline in melatonin levels after the peak than do evening types.
 Baehr et al. found that, in young adults, the daily body temperature minimum occurred at about 4 a.m. for morning types but at about 6 a.m. for evening types.
 This minimum occurred at approximately the middle of the eight-hour sleep period for morning types, but closer to waking in evening types.
 Evening types had a lower nocturnal temperature.
 The temperature minimum occurred about a half-hour earlier in women than in men.
 Similar results were found by Mongrain et al. in Canada, 2004.
 Morning types had lower pain sensitivity throughout a day than evening types, but the two chronotype groups did not differ in the shape of diurnal variations in pain.
 There are some differences between chronotypes in sexual activity, with evening chronotypes preferring later hours for sex as compared to other chronotypes.

 Personality

 Chronotypes differ in many aspects of personality, such as grit, but also in intellectual domains, like creative thinking.
+Experimental studies on discomfort glare perception and chronotype have shown that early chronotypes can tolerate more discomfort glare in the morning compared to late chronotypes.